+Network Airlines

+The Network Airlines segment comprises Lufthansa, SWISS, Austrian Airlines and Brussels Airlines.
+With their multi-hub strategy, the Network Airlines offer their customers a premium, high-quality product and service, and a comprehensive route network combined with the highest level of travel flexibility.

+Eurowings

-The business segment Network Airlines comprises the companies Lufthansa, SWISS and Austrian Airlines.
-They offer their customers a premium product and, thanks to the multi-hub strategy, a comprehensive route network combined with the highest degree of travel flexibility.
-The business segment Eurowings comprises the flight operations of Eurowings and the equity investment in SunExpress.
-They offer an innovative and competitive product for price-sensitive and service-oriented customers in the growing direct-traffic segment.
-The integration of Brussels Airlines into Eurowings was stopped in the course of the reporting year.
-Brussels Airlines will instead move closer to Network Airlines and report as part of this business segment from the 2020 financial year onward.
+The Eurowings business segment includes the flight operations of Eurowings and Eurowings Europe, as well as the equity investment in SunExpress.
+With Eurowings, the Lufthansa Group has an innovative offer for price-sensitive and service orientated customers in the structurally growing European direct traffic segment.

+Aviation Services

 The companies in the business segment Aviation Services are leaders in their worldwide markets and strengthen the portfolio of the Lufthansa Group.
-They include the business segments as well as other companies and Group functions.
-Further information regarding the company's structure are described in detail on the Lufthansa Group's corporate website.
+They include the business segments logistics, MRO and catering as well as other companies and Group functions.

+Further information regarding the company's structure is described in detail on the Lufthansa Group's corporate website.